_edited.jpg)

 On page 116, Glen refers to his former identity "Nolyc" which is Cyclon spelled backwards.

-Ter is named after and her appearance is that of Tyger, a cat I adopted.
-She was named after the William Blake poem.
+Ter is named after and her appearance is that of Tyger, a cat the author adopted, named after the William Blake poem.

 Gertrude is an inventor and a protagonist in the novel, Mystical Alliance.